huggingface/pytorch-image-models/README.md

 ## TODO
 A number of additions planned in the future for various projects, incl
-* Find optimal training hyperparams and create/port pretraiend weights for the generic MobileNet variants
 * Do a model performance (speed + accuracy) benchmarking across all models (make runable as script)
-* More training experiments
-* Make folder/file layout compat with usage as a module
 * Add usage examples to comments, good hyper params for training
 * Comments, cleanup and the usual things that get pushed back